 WHO WE ARE

-Founded in 1866, St. Paul Berea, ELCA is a place where you will always be welcomed.
-By serving through relationships and love, St. Paul Berea is a space where everyone can grow spiritually.
+Founded in 1866, St. Paul Lutheran Church is a place where you will always be welcomed.
+By serving through relationships and love, St. Paul is a place where everyone can grow spiritually.

 WHAT WE DO